Citadel of Ghazni

 The Citadel of Ghazni (or Ghuznee, Ghazna) is a large medieval fortress located in Ghazni city, east-central Afghanistan.
 It was built in the 13th century surrounding the Ghazni town to form a walled city.
-The 45 metre (147 foot) high citadel dominates the skyline.
+The 50 metre (150 foot) high citadel dominates the skyline.

 The citadel is at risk of destruction due to multiple threats.
 Already more than half of the citadel's 32 original towers have been destroyed or heavily damaged with the collapse of one tower being caught on video in June, 2019 and being shared widely on social media.
-The citadel is located in the center of the city and nearby major roads.
-A lack funds to aid in the site's preservation, heavy rains, and the country's ongoing civil war have further contributed to the citadel's collapse.
+The citadel is located in the center of the city and near major roads.
+A lack of funds to preserve the site, heavy rains, and the country's ongoing civil war have further contributed to the citadel's collapse.

 History

 In 962, the Turkic slave commander of the Samanid Empire, Alp-Tegin, attacked Ghazni and besieged the citadel for four months.
 He wrested Ghazni from the Lawik ruler, Abu Bakr Lawik.
 Alp-Tegin was accompanied by Sabuktigin during this conquest.

-In 1839, the citadel was the site of the battle of Ghazni during the first Anglo-Afghan war when the British troops stormed and captured the citadel.
+In 1839, the citadel was the site of the battle of Ghazni during the first Anglo-Afghan War when the British troops stormed and captured the citadel.
 It saw further violence during later decades of wars.

 On 14 June 2019, a tower collapsed due to heavy rain and possible government negligence.

+Ghazni

+Ghazni is a city located in modern-day Afghanistan.
+Once a prominent Buddhist community, by the 7th century it saw a course of army invasions that brought Islam to the region.
+Ghazni served as the capital of the Ghaznavid Empire, where the Sultan resided.
+Today, the city reflects more locality, being more politically dependent on the regions around it.

+Structure

+Standing at 150 feet (45 meters) high, the Citadel encapsulates the palace of the ruler as well as the core of the city of Ghazni.
+The brick structure consists of a sprawled, multi-layer fortress with a militaristic boundary to defend itself against potential foreign invaders.
+The brick is most likely derived from Indian spolia.
+There were four gates of entry attached to the many markets within.

+Over time, the architecture has become increasingly disrepaired due to damaging natural events such as heavy rain and lack of repair funds from the government.

+Culture

+Built in order to defend the city of Ghazni from threats of invaders such as the Ghurid Empire, which started a century prior and its expansion deemed a great threat to the power and land the Ghaznavids attained.
+There was also a great emphasis on education and the arts in the city of Ghazni, starting with Mahmud of Ghazna (998-1030).

+Many town centres during this period in the Islamic world did not provide only a single purpose.
+The Citadel itself provided a multitude of services.
+Not only was there a palace for the ruler, but the Citadel contained sprawling markets, suburban homes, administrative/military quarters, and served as a communal gathering place for the general population.